 How long can our contract be?

-The Federal ESSER FAQ does not set a time-period for how long ESSER-funded services can be provided.
-It says “for a reasonable time.”
+The Federal ESSER FAQ says pre-paid ESSER-funded services can be provided “for a reasonable time” beyond the liquidation period.

 When do ESSER funds need to be obligated?